 Another important determiner is the use of coding.
 Data science relies heavily on coding, combining conventional analytical techniques with a sophisticated knowledge of computer science.
 Business analytics is more statistics oriented and does not involve much coding.

 Digital transformation has revolutionized the space of business.
 From retail to healthcare, the role of business analytics is hard to ignore.
 In such unprecedented times of political crises, natural calamities, and human disasters, analytics help save businesses and, in turn, human lives.
 The focus of the field on risk management is a crucial driver of its growth.
-It makes information accessible and usable in real-time.
+It makes information accessible and usable in real time.
 In its nascent stages, business analytics held the promise of changing the world, a commitment it has lived up to.

+You are now aware of what is business analytics and the future of this career path.
 If you’re interested to learn more about business analytics or want to upskill yourself in this field, take a look at some of our online business analytics courses.

 By Deyasini Chatterjee